MattEspinos/video_downloader/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

+## Disclaimer
+Note that downloading YouTube or Instagram videos is against thier terms of service, and you should not use this project to engage in any activities that violate those terms.
+This application is intended for personal use only and not for any commercial or illegal activities.

 ## Acknowledgments
 [PyTube](https://pytube.io/en/latest/)